unic/estatico/docs/Tasks.md

 Generate Sass file with base64 encoded SVG data urls and PNG fallbacks.

 ### `gulp media:iconfont`
-Generate icon font (using `gulp-iconfont`) and corresponding Sass file (based on Handlebars template).
+Generate icon font (using `gulp-iconfont`) and corresponding Sass file (based on Twig template).

 ### `gulp media:imageversions`
 Creates versions of images, based on configuration, located in imageversions.js file in the same folder as original image.
 See /source/demo/modules/imageversions module for more details and further documentation.
 Depends on GraphicsMagick being installed.

 ### `gulp media:pngsprite`
-Generate sprite image from input files (using `gulp.spritesmith`) and generate Sass file (based on Handlebars template).
+Generate sprite image from input files (using `gulp.spritesmith`) and generate Sass file (based on Twig template).

 ### `gulp scaffold:copy`
 Copy module or page